Membership Tutorial - Jetsetter Alerts

 What Is An Online Travel Agency (OTA)?

 An OTA (Online Travel Agency) you are most familiar with.
 Examples of OTAs include Expedia, Orbitz, Priceline, and Booking.com.
-Believe it or not, they are registered travel agents, and earn commissions on all bookings made on their websites.
+Believe it or not, they are registered travel agents and earn commissions on all bookings made on their websites.

-99% of the time, each alert card will contain a link to view the deal on Google Flights or Skyscanner because these two aggregators (search engines) are automatically checking the prices for all the travel agencies like Expedia, Orbitz, Priceline etc.
+99% of the time, each alert card will contain a link to view the deal on Google Flights or Skyscanner because these two aggregators (search engines) are automatically checking the prices for all the travel agencies like Expedia, Orbitz, Priceline automatically.

 Airline Options Mentioned In Alert